ChandulaNethmal/chandulanethmal.github.io/_posts/2020-12-17-Digital_Camera.md

   - Camera
 toc: true
 ---
 Read my article on intersting story of digital cameras including camera types, basic structure and functionality.
-If you are interested in buying a camera or getting in to photography or courious about what is happening inside a digital camera this article is for you :D.
+If you are interested in buying a camera or getting in to photography or courious about what is happening inside a digital camera, Good news!
+This article is for you :D.

 ## Digital Camera